rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 In order to make requests from localhost to SharePoint Lists (via the SharePoint API) and avoid cross-origin-resource-sharing issues (CORS is usually disabled on IIS Web Front End Servers) - we need to proxy API requests.

-The configuration here was largely based on the great work by [@koltyakov](https://github.com/koltyakov) setting up a [SharePoint API proxy server using his sp-rest-proxy package](https://www.linkedin.com/pulse/getting-started-react-local-development-sharepoint-andrew-koltyakov/).
+The configuration here was largely based on the great work by <ins>[@koltyakov](https://github.com/koltyakov)</ins> setting up a <ins>[SharePoint API proxy server using his sp-rest-proxy package](https://www.linkedin.com/pulse/getting-started-react-local-development-sharepoint-andrew-koltyakov/)</ins>.
 This allows a webpack dev server and a Proxy API Server to run concurrently.
 Completing that guide would yield the following file:

-<blockquote>  <a  href="[https://github.com/rylew2/sharepoint-cra-starter/blob/master/package.json](https://github.com/rylew2/sharepoint-cra-starter)">./proxyserver/api-server.js</a>  </blockquote>
+<blockquote>  <ins><a  href="[https://github.com/rylew2/sharepoint-cra-starter/blob/master/package.json](https://github.com/rylew2/sharepoint-cra-starter)">./proxyserver/api-server.js</a></ins>  </blockquote>

 ```js
 const RestProxy = require('sp-rest-proxy');